Dry-Brush Painting: The BEST Way to Paint Your Sculptures, Models, and Minis

 This base will be visible in all the crevices and low places in your texture, almost acting like shadows.
 Black is probably the most common base color people go for.
 Burnt umber (brown) is another common base colour.
 Both of these are really good, solid choices.
 I personally have been reaching for dioxazine purple a lot lately.

 Generally, you're going to want to base-coat in a dark colour.
 Feel free to experiment!
 Different base coats will affect the look of your final project.
 In my experience, a black base-coat will make the final product look more gritty and hard.
 Burnt umber will give a softer and warmer look.
-A purple base coat will give a more illustrative pop-art look.
+A purple base coat will give a more illustrative pop-art look

 How do I base-coat or prime my models for dry brushing?